 (New) challenges

 Rule 11 is simply not fit for purpose.
-It doesn’t make sense that this error is not corrected but is, instead, partially removed via an “explanatory document” (MEDDEV?).
+It doesn’t make sense that this error is not corrected but, instead, the rule has been partially undermined by a “guideline.”
 Errors in laws have to be corrected in laws, not in explanations.
-They wouldn’t let us manufacturers get away with this kind of mess. - Confusing examples
+Manufacturers wouldn’t get away with this kind of mess.

-The IMDRF has deliberately introduced a class I for the completely non-critical devices.
-However, the MDR assigns these non-critical devices to class IIa.
-This leaves a major problem: there is hardly any software left that falls into class I according to the MDR.
-Even for non-critical devices, a conformity assessment can no longer be performed without a notified body and a certified quality system is necessary.
+The IMDRF deliberately introduced a class I for completely non-critical devices.
+However, the MDR categorizes these non-critical devices as class IIa.
+This leaves a major problem: There is hardly any software left that falls under class I according to the MDR.
+Even for non-critical devices, conformity assessment is no longer possible without a notified body, and a certified quality management system is required.

-While the FDA deregulates, we Europeans weaken our competitiveness by suffocating small innovative companies that develop non-critical devices with red tape.
-Obviously, Brussels has not done the homework that it demands from manufacturers: Risk management weighs up the risks and benefits: How many people do we save with the new rules?
-How many lives do we put at risk through the new rules preventing innovative devices?
+While the FDA is deregulating, we Europeans are weakening our competitiveness by stifling small, innovative companies that develop non-critical devices with regulations.
+Brussels has clearly not done the homework it has set manufacturers: weighing up the risks and benefits in risk management.
+How many people will we save with the new rules?
+How many lives will we endanger by preventing innovative devices from reaching the market?

 d) Complete confusion due to MDCG 2021-24